Study Skills is part of Student Life and provides a range of face-to-face and online study help programs for UC and UCC students.

 - Time management, study planning and exam preparation

-The timetable for the Study Skills drop-in sessions in Semester 2, 2019 is below:
+The timetable for the Study Skills online drop-in sessions in Winter Term, 2020 is below:

 Study Skills accepts referrals for individual consultations from UC staff for students who may need additional support to achieve their academic goals.

 An online referral form is available on the MyUC staff portal to enable staff to refer students for an individual consultation with a Study Skills Learning Advisor.
-Study Skills has individual consultations available Monday to Friday 9.30 am to 4.30 pm, either face-to-face or via Skype.
+Study Skills now has online individual consultations available Monday to Friday 9.30 am to 4.30 pm.
 Consultations may be arranged outside of these hours on a case-by-case basis.
 Staff can access the online referral form through this link (staff login required).

-The MASH (Maths and Stats Help) centre provides drop-in learning support for mathematics and statistics for students across the University.
-These drop-in sessions run Monday to Friday each week during semester, and a reduced program is also available during winter term.
+MASH (Maths and Stats Help) provides drop-in learning support for mathematics and statistics for students across the University.
+These drop-in sessions run Monday to Friday each week during semester, and a reduced program is also available during Winter Term.